 - Instant alerts: There will soon be a new feature that alerts you whenever you’re overcharged or a hidden fee is applied.

-- Financial reporting: Eshopbox combines all your transaction data into single reports you can access via the dashboard.
+- Financial reporting: Eshopbox combines all your transaction data into a single report you can access via the dashboard.

 - Claims and recovery support: You can easily identify transactions from returns that have not been properly recorded as refunds.